* Some U.S. states prepare to relax lockdown

 U.S. energy stocks outperformed the overall market with a 2.1% gain even as U.S. crude prices fell more than 20%.

 The U.S. dollar slipped as risk-prone traders cheered lockdown news even as health experts warned that not enough coronavirus testing was in place in the United States.
 From Italy to New Zealand, governments announced the easing of restrictions, while Britain said it was too early to relax them there.
 New York state will not reopen for weeks, at the soonest.

 The Bank of Japan kicked off a week of central bank meetings by pledging to buy unlimited amounts of government bonds, continuing a trend of historic stimulus announcements to offset the economic effects of the COVID-19 pandemic.

 The U.S. Federal Reserve and the European Central Bank meet later in the week, with the ECB expected to increase the size of its bond buying program.

-The U.S. state of Georgia began letting residents dine at restaurants and watch movies at theaters as more American states from Minnesota to Mississippi took steps to ease coronavirus restrictions even though health experts warned it may be too early.
+The U.S. state of Georgia began letting residents dine at restaurants and watch movies at theaters as more states, from Minnesota to Mississippi, took steps to ease coronavirus restrictions even though health experts warned it may be too early.